 Although this British slang word means "devil", it is often used to refer to a person, typically a man.

-You might want to avoid throwing a wobbly as it is a British slang phrase for throwing a tantrum.
+You might want to avoid throwing a wobbly as it is one of the British slang phrases for throwing a tantrum.

 Cracking on means getting started with something.
-This is different from cracking which is used to describe someone or something that is excellent.
-You particularly want to avoid being called crackers as it's UK slang for crazy.
+This is different from cracking, which is used to describe someone or something excellent.
+You particularly want to avoid being called crackers, as it's a British slang word for crazy.

 If you're legging it, you're likely physically running away from trouble.

-Nicking something is UK slang for stealing.
+Nicking something is a British English slang word for stealing.
 However, when you get nicked for nicking, it means you're getting arrested.
-Further, "The Nick" is UK slang for the prison.
+Further, "The Nick" is a British slang word for the prison.

 43. Trollied/Plastered

-Trollied and plastered are both UK slang for drunk.
+Trollied and plastered are both British slang words for drunk.

 44. Footie

-When talking about the national sport, you might across this word which is UK slang for football.
-Don’t call it “soccer” in front of a British person, unless you’re prepared to get a bollocking.
+When talking about the national sport, you might come across this word, which is a UK slang word for football.
+Don't call it "soccer" in front of a British person unless you're prepared to get a bollocking.

 45. Bollocking

-When you do something that you shouldn’t, you might get a bollocking.
+When you do something that you shouldn't, you might get a bollocking, one of the British slang words.

 British Slang Sayings